Lillian818/learngit/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes.

-Creating a new branch is quick & simple.
+Creating a NEW branch is quick & simple.